PROBLEM :

 The sound might be coming from your fridge's compressor.
 Most new fridge models have an inverter variable speed compressor.
 To save energy, the compressor changes its speed based on the operation it's performing.
 When the compressor does this, it might create sounds that are louder than usual.
 These sounds are normal and service is NOT required.

-*If the sound does NOT stop when the Fridge or Freezer door is opened and you do not think it is the compressor, the sound might be from the fan.
+NOT stop when the Fridge or Freezer door is opened and you do not think it is the compressor, the sound might be from the fan.
 If you suspect it is the fan, please set up service.